nexusformat/definitions/README.md

         nxdl.xsd                    XML Schema for NXDL files
         nxdlTypes.xsd               called by nxdl.xsd
-        schema/                     schema files created from NXDL sources sphinx/                     remnant Sphinx source files for the manual (pre-release development) test/                       data and examples
+        schema/                     schema files created from NXDL sources package/                    directory for packaging this content
+        test/                       data and examples
         utils/                      various tools used in the definitions tree www/                        launch (home) page of NeXus WWW site xslt/                       various XML stylesheet transformations
+        _sphinx/                    remnant Sphinx source files for the manual (pre-release development)

 See README.cmake.txt for building instructions